 Did you know that many IT and engineering undergrad students can achieve the competencies needed to obtain professional registration during an industry placement year?

-Bavly Obaid, studying towards an MEng in mechanical engineering at the University of Hertfordshire found out about the opportunity to become professionally registered from his tutor when he was in the middle of his placement at Cummins, a manufacturer of 4-stroke diesel engines.
+Bavly Obaid, studying towards an MEng in mechanical engineering at the University of Hertfordshire, found out about the opportunity to become professionally registered from his tutor during his placement at Cummins, a manufacturer of 4-stroke diesel engines.

-Once he’d completed his placement year Bavly applied for EngTech status using his logbook and a portfolio of the work he’d carried out on placement to prove he met the necessary standard.
+Once he’d completed his placement year, Bavly applied for EngTech status using his logbook and a portfolio of the work he’d carried out on placement to prove he met the necessary standards.

 “To apply I had to submit an application form listing my previous and current education along with my previous employment and placement year details.
 I also wrote a little about my placement and had to highlight my involvement in recently completed technical tasks or projects.
 I also had to show how I keep in touch with developments in my technical area and how I’ve continued to develop my knowledge and skills,” he explains.

 Bavly feels that his role as an application support engineer was not of a very technical nature, but one that required good project management and organisational skills, and through this experience his personal skills have been enhanced significantly.

 This however did not rule out the fact that an understanding of the technical aspects of the engines was required to comprehend the standard operating procedure of releasing new components into production.